particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 product cannot be understated, and include:
 - The ability to add **new software features** to a product after a device has been deployed in the field to improve functionality over time
-- Opportunity to **rapidly respond to bugs and security vulnerabilities** without the need for physical recalls of devices or truck rolls
+- The opportunity to **rapidly respond to bugs and security vulnerabilities** without the need for physical recalls of devices or truck rolls
-- Ensuring **embedded developers can quickly and seamlessly prototype** new versions of device firmware to decrease innovation cycles
+- Ensuring embedded developers can quickly prototype and seamlessly roll out new versions of device firmware, **speeding up innovation cycles**

 ## OTA Updates with Particle